 |Aktivitets nivå :||Fotturer - Kultur & Tema reiser (standard) - Utfordrende opplevelser|

-We get up early this morning to trek to Highland Castle Camp, as we hike over steeper ground where the bamboo gives way to the to hagenia rose wood zone (2850-3100m), and as we then climb higher we pass through the Giant Heather zone (3100m-3300m).
+We get up early this morning to trek to Highland Castle Camp.
+We hike over steep ground where the bamboo gives way to the to hagenia rose wood zone (2850-3100m), and we then climb higher through the Giant Heather zone (3100m-3300m).
 Our camp is located close to the sheer lava cliffs.
 We cross high altitude moorland, dotted with the unique Giant Lobelia and Senecio plants.
 We gain a further 1100m in altitude in the course of the day.
-There is little game as we reach this point, but we will look out for the elusive high altitude zebras and eland, but you are more likely to see rock hyrax and sunbirds.
-Burguret Valley offers spectacular views of the two highest and technical peaks of Baitan and Nelion, a rewarding and interesting day.
-(3700m) Approx 5-6 hours walking.
+There is little game as we reach this point, but look out for the elusive high altitude zebras and eland, and the more commonly spotted rock hyrax and sunbirds.
+Burguret Valley offers spectacular views of the two highest and technical peaks of Baitan and Nelion, a thoroughly rewarding day.
+(3700m) Approx 5-6 hours walking. *Full-service Camping*

 We rise very early this morning before dawn with the aim of arriving at Point Lenana for sunrise.
-We zigzag up a large scree slope before we make the final short ascent to Point Lenana at 4985m.
+We zig-zag up a large scree slope before we make the final short ascent, which involves some scrambling to Point Lenana at 4985m.
 If the moon is bright you will hardly need a torch.
 The climb takes between 3 - 4 hours.
 Watching the sunrise over the Kenyan plains is a truly amazing experience.
 We later descend back to Shipton's Camp for breakfast then relax our tired legs for the rest of the day.
-Shipton's Camp at 4,236m. is a dreamlike setting below the towering peaks of Batian Sendeyo and Terere, with its resident populations of bizarre rock hyrax and beautiful sunbirds.
-Approx. 6 hours walking.
+Shipton's Camp at 4,236m is a dreamlike setting below the towering peaks of Batian Sendeyo and Terere, with its resident population of bizarre rock hyrax and beautiful sunbirds Approx. 6 hours walking. *Full-service Camping*

 Ved skriftlig aksept av vårt tilbud bekrefter du/dere at våre betingelser er både lest og forstått og at evt kansellerings gebyrer kan tilkomme ved en evt. avbestilling av reisen.